JOTISANIL/ISLProject/README.md

 -use testingNewFeatures.py to test the model.
 Add models path in this file.
 -keras_model is trained using Google teachable Machines.
 -dataset not uploaded.
+-stacktest is new file, it include the forming of words by putting it to an array and printing when 's' is pressed.